Investing term

 A recurring monthly or quarterly fee some brokers charge just for holding an account.

-A platform fee is a recurring charge — monthly, quarterly, or a percentage of assets — that some brokers levy simply for holding your account, separate from any trading costs.
-On a long-term portfolio it compounds quietly into a meaningful drag.
-It's worth checking for, since plenty of brokers charge none at all for ordinary investing.
+A platform fee is a recurring charge — monthly, quarterly, or a percentage of your assets — that some brokers levy simply for holding your account, entirely separate from any trading costs.
+You pay it whether you trade constantly or never touch the account at all.

 For example